-You can also contact customer support and we can check for you.
+You can also contact customer support, and we can check for you.

 Changing your domain's DNS is not the same thing as registering name servers.
 You will not be able to change your site's DNS to private name servers until your private name servers are registered with your domain registrar.
-Some registrars don't even have an option for you to create private name servers on our own.
-In many cases emailing them to do it is the only option.
+Some registrars don't even have an option for you to create private name servers on your own.
+In many cases, emailing them to do it is the only option.

 "I want to create name servers for my domain.
-They are ns1.insteryourdomainhere.com with the IP of (insert the IP we assign here) and ns2.insertyourdomainhere.com with the IP of (insert the IP we assign here)"
+They are ns1.insertyourdomainhere.com with the IP of (insert the IP we assign here) and ns2.insertyourdomainhere.com with the IP of (insert the IP we assign here)"

-Step 2: Setting NS A Records
+Step 3: Setting NS A Records

-After the A record update, you and your clients will be able to use your private name servers for all the domains which host with you.
+After your name servers have been created, you must add the necessary A records to your domain.
+Once the A record has been updated, you and your clients will be able to use your private name servers for all the domains to be hosted on your account.

 For help adding A records to your domain, please see the following article: